Rollback Triggers & Versioning for Indoor Mapping Pipelines

 Routing returns null paths |

-Graph cycles or disconnected components | Run networkx.is_strongly_connected() on topology; fix orphaned edges |
+Graph cycles or disconnected components | Run networkx.is_strongly_connected() on the topology; repair orphaned edges before re-promoting |

-| POI coordinates drift | Coordinate system mismatch (WGS84 vs local CRS) | Verify coordinate_system metadata; apply affine transformation |
+| POI coordinates drift after revert | Coordinate-system mismatch (WGS84 vs. building-local CRS) | Verify coordinate_system metadata; re-apply the stored affine transform from the prior frame |

 | LFS pointer corruption | Incomplete git lfs push or network timeout |

-Run git lfs fetch --all; verify SHA-256 against manifest |
+Run git lfs fetch --all; re-verify each SHA-256 against the manifest |

-| SDK fails to load map | Version mismatch or missing schema_revision |
+| SDK fails to load map | map_version label points at the wrong hash, or schema_revision missing |

-| High cache miss ratio | CDN not purged after version swap | Trigger manual PURGE for /maps/v*/; verify Cache-Control headers |
+| High cache-miss ratio after swap | CDN not purged for the versioned path | Trigger a manual PURGE for /maps/v*/; confirm Cache-Control and ETag headers |

 #!/usr/bin/env bash